 About a month before, you want to have the following sections in place for a great experience for your hackers

-Prizes: Get your hackers excited by revealing the prizes from time to time as they get finalised!
+- Prizes: Get your hackers excited by revealing the prizes from time to time as they get finalized!

-You should update this site on a rolling basis as you land speakers and sponsors, create your schedule, confirm transportation offerings, etc.
+- You should update this site on a rolling basis as you land speakers and sponsors, create your schedule, confirm transportation offerings for In-Person events, etc.